LukeKeywalker/raspberry-pi-cluster/README.md

 # WireGuard

-`yum update -y` is needed before WireGuard can be compiled from sources
+`yum update -y` is needed before WireGuard can be compiled from sources (there will be compilation errors otherwise)

-wireguard needs to installes from source on raspberry pi (arm build not available in ElRepo)
+wireguard needs to be installed from source on raspberry pi CentOS 7 (arm build not available in ElRepo)

 installing proper kernel development package: